DataTalksClub/stock-markets-analytics-zoomcamp/README.md

 * Week 1 and 2: working on your project
 * Week 3: reviewing your peers

-More details: will be shared in the coming weeks

 ## Asking for help in Slack